 The rules applicable to civil procedure were last reviewed in 2008 and recently a committee has been formed to review these.
-The reform committee commenced work in 2020 and continues to work on the holistic reform of civil procedure in Guernsey, with recommendations anticipated in 2022.
-Although the reform will look at all aspect of civil procedure, particular points of interest are potential reforms to service provisions and the use of technology.
+The reform committee commenced work in 2020, and although interrupted by the COVID-19 pandemic, it continues to work on the holistic reform of civil procedure in Guernsey.
+Recommendations for the introduction of a digital court filing platform are expected in early 2023, in addition to recommendations for changes to the Royal Court Civil Rules.
+Although the reform will look at all aspects of civil procedure, particular points of interest are potential reforms to service provisions and, as indicated, the use of technology.